 Risk of Exposure to Asbestos If You Have Vermiculite Insulation

 Asbestos causes cancer and other diseases.
-There is no known safe level of asbestos exposure.
 Asbestos fibers must be airborne to cause a health risk through inhalation, so the first step is not to disturb the material, which would release more fibers into the air.
 If you remove or disturb the insulation, it is probable that you may inhale some asbestos fibers - the degree of health risk depends on how much and how often this occurred.
-I you do not go into your facility's/home's walls and attic, handle, or disturb the insulation, it is likely that you will not be exposed to asbestos fibers from vermiculite insulation.
+If you do not go into your facility's/home's walls and attic, handle, or disturb the insulation, it is likely that you will not be exposed to asbestos fibers from vermiculite insulation.

 Also, you need to consider if any disturbance of the insulation - possibly by a contractor doing the work in your facility/home - may result in the fibers being deposited into other areas of your facility/home where an exposure might be possible.

-Concerns About Exposure I Your Family Removed of Handled Insulation That Contained Asbestos
+Concerns About Exposure if Your Family Removed or Handled Insulation That Contained Asbestos